 Cool features are the suspensions in the wheels allowing Optimus Prime to adapt to any terrain.
 It’s made of springs

-The transformation is easy, although there is a potential to break parts.
+, although there is a potential to break parts.
 The second transformation back into robot mode took me 10 minutes, which is better than most Transformers Alternators.
 Parts logically seem to fit in other places.
 The only sensible part is the rib cage which transforms into the front wheels.
 Pressure has to be applied to remove them from the torso’s socket.
 One must also pull the back doors that stop them from moving and push the arms as far as possible to avoid them getting in the way.

 I find how the hands go inside the forearms smart.
 Panels which can be used on either side serve as levers to pull the fists inside.
 The one thing that annoyed me about the transformation was pulling the thighs inside the tibias.
 It scratched both inner sides of the thighs because the tibias are in diecast.
 The thighs should have been thinner and the inner side of the tibias should have been polished.
 The next time I transform this action figure, the thighs will stay outside.